Man, woman accused of keeping kitten in duct-taped sandwich container

 Richelle Gruber, the executive director of Angel Paws, said the kitten was in critical but stable condition.
 She estimated the kitten, a female, was about six weeks old.

-Third-degree felonies in Utah are punishable by up to five years in prison and/or a $5,000 fine.
+Third-degree felonies in Utah are punishable by up to five years in prison, a $5,000 fine or both.

-Cottonwood Heights is located roughly 15 miles southeast of Salt Lake City.